hbctraining/Intro-to-shell-fasrc-flipped/lessons/08_HPC_intro_and_terms.md

 With parallelization, several samples can be analysed at the same time!

-## O2 cluster
+## FASRC cluster

-We will be going over the specifics of using the O2 cluster in class.
+We will be going over the specifics of using the FASRC cluster in class.
 We will discuss:
-* how to use software on O2
+* how to use software on the FASRC cluster
 * how to request resources, like cores, memory, time etc. with the *job scheduler* Slurm (Simple Linux Utility for Resource Management)
 * best practices (how to be a good cluster citizen)
 * data storage limits